ankur-gupta/rain/README.md

 ```
 The error appears only when you actually import from one of the files that are
 involved in the circular import.
 Thus, successful import of the package alone
-is insufficient in testing if the circular dependencies are indeed imported
+is insufficient in testing whether or not the circular dependencies are indeed
-correctly.
+imported correctly.
 Note that the error exists irrespective of whether you use
 *absolute full-path imports* and *explicit relative imports*.
+The issue of
+circular dependencies is orthogonal to the issue of absolute _vs_ relative
+imports.

 In `rain`, we have recreated a similar circular dependency using
 `Array` and `GroupedArray` in the files
 [`$REPO_ROOT/rain/module_circular/array.py`](https://github.com/ankur-gupta/rain/blob/master/rain/module_circular/array.py)
 and
 [`$REPO_ROOT/rain/module_circular/group.py`](https://github.com/ankur-gupta/rain/blob/master/rain/module_circular/group.py),
 respectively.

+1. `Array.group()` calls `GroupedArray`
+2. `GroupedArray.groups()` calls `Array`

 See
 [`$REPO_ROOT/rain/scripts/demo_circular_imports.py`](https://github.com/ankur-gupta/rain/blob/master/scripts/demo_circular_imports.py)
 for a working demo.